decretist/Dissertation/Chapter3/chapter3.markdown

 > other ecclesiastical courts.
 Master Omnebonum bishop of Verona, who
 > had been his student, afterwards abbreviated them.)[12]

-Robert's brief chronicle entry contains six distinct factual assertions:
+Robert of Torigni's brief chronicle entry contains six distinct factual
-i) that Gratian was bishop of Chiusi, ii) that he "brought together the decrees" (*coadunavit decreta*) in a form useful to, and widely used by, ecclesiastical courts, iii) that he did so around 1130, iv) that Omnebene was bishop of Verona, v) that he abbreviated the *Decretum*, and vi) that he had been Gratian's student.[13]
-Three of these factual assertions are uncontroversial: that Gratian "brought together" the *Decretum*, that Omnebene abbreviated it, and that Omnebene was bishop of Verona.
+assertions: i.) that Gratian was bishop of Chiusi, ii.) that he "brought together the decrees" (*coadunavit decreta*) in a form useful to, and widely used by, ecclesiastical courts, iii.) that he did so around 1130, iv.) that "magister Omnebonum" was bishop of Verona, v.) that he abbreviated the *Decretum*, and vi.) that he had been Gratian's student.[13]
+Three of these factual assertions are uncontroversial: that Gratian "brought together" the *Decretum*, that Omnibonus abbreviated it, and that Omnibonus was bishop of Verona.

 Those scholars who interpret the discovery of the first-recension manuscripts as evidence that Gratian's work on the *Decretum* extended